Strong commitment to renewable technologies

 High specification to reduce heat losses and carbon footprint

 There is little point using renewable technologies if you are wasting much of the heat you generate.
-This can be a challenge with older buildings so we ensured that they have all be converted with the highest standards.
+This can be a challenge with older buildings so we ensured that they were all converted to the highest standards.

 We have used higher levels of wall, floor and ceiling insulation than normally specified, air tightness tests have ensured that we loose as little of the heat we generate as possible.
 Modern plumbing installations ensure that water efficiency is achieved without compromising the guests’s experience.